 Nearly a year ago, favorable wind and ocean conditions enabled a channel crossing for Mac Nut.
 With lake-like conditions, the fishing vessel departed from Kona and steadily made its journey to Ma‘alaea Harbor.
 She arrived safely at Maui Ocean Center where she cleared the Aquarium’s quarantine and acclimation process, and in due time, was introduced to her residence in the 750,000-gallon Open Ocean exhibit.

-After a year at the Aquarium, Mac Nut is doing well and a standout among the fish, sharks, and rays in the Open Ocean exhibit.
+After a year at the Aquarium, Mac Nut is doing well and a standout among the Hawaii fish, sharks, and rays in the Open Ocean exhibit.
 Her large body, mottled pattern, and slow-paced demeanor is calming and casual.
 Known to be highly intelligent and curious beings, giant groupers are believed to have the ability to recognize individual divers.
 Unfortunately, this inquisitive behavior in the wild makes large groupers vulnerable to being targeted by spearfishers, which has contributed to their population decline over the years.

 At Maui Ocean Center, Mac Nut has bonded with our staff divers.
 Because of her distorted mouth, our team conducts “target feeds” which involves placing food directly into the fish’s mouth.
 She often approaches our divers and waits patiently, indicating that she’s ready for a meal.